wrex/rexs.tips/content/guitar/blues/min-penta/one-octave/index.md

 E sounds almost as consonant, but different somehow.
 E over AMaj adds a bit of ... salty-sweetness (it sounds slightly Celtic to my ears).
 The remaining notes have different qualities.

 In order to create great sounds, whether an off-the-cuff solo or a pre-composed melody, you must *viscerally* learn how notes sound over different chords.
 You must **KNOW** how it will sound *before* you play it!

 ### Playing with *intent*

 No written description can possibly teach sounds.
 Everyone has to learn for themselves how notes sound in different contexts, by *practicing on their guitar*.

 > If you can't hear it in your head first, you don't **own** it and probably shouldn't be playing it.
 >
 > -- Random YouTuber

 As obvious as this seems: **unless you KNOW what note you're playing, you'll never learn to anticipate how it will sound**.

 The sound of each note depends on *context*.
-In particular, the notes of the minor pentatonic scale sound different over a minor chord than they do over a major chord.
+In particular, the notes of the minor pentatonic scale sound different over a minor i chord than they do over a major I chord.
 Not better or worse, just different.

 {{< tdgalert "blues/one-note" >}}
 Learn the sound of each pentatonic note in different contexts with this drill.